peteraltosaar/docker-lab/README.md

 ---
 ## 9. Ports
 So you have been taking on faith the use of the -p flag so far.
-Let's clarify a few things about it.  -p stands for "port", and allows you to configure port mappings between the host OS and containers.
+Let's clarify a few things about it.  -p stands for "publish", and allows you to configure port mappings between the host OS and containers.
 It takes the form of ```-p <host port>:<container port>```.
 Docker ports are not actually exposed to the outside world by default.
 So even if you have a webserver in a container listening on port 80, by default, you will not be able to access this, even from port 80 on your host OS (e.g. http://localhost:8080).
 In order to do this, we need to tell Docker which host OS ports point to which container ports.

 So when we run the command ```docker run -p 10000:80 --name hello-increment binocarlos/hello-increment```, we are telling Docker that any traffic hitting http://localhost:10000 should be forwarded into this container, at port 80, presumably to some webserver sitting there, listening there.